 We all know that Fridays are tough.
-You look forward to them arriving but once you are living it, the day goes by so slowly.
+You look forward to them arriving but once you are living it, the day goes by very slowly.
 Sometimes, agonisingly slow.
-I lived one such agony-filled day this past week.
+I lived one such day this past week.
 By 3pm, I already felt as if I had gone through three days in one.

 By 1130am, I actually was able to go get lunch.
 Eating a meal during the day is a rarity for me.
 I was able to sit for 20 minutes at a Mexican fast food joint, of sorts.
-I also consumed cola cola drink number three.
+I also consumed cola drink number three.
 Then I was off to run a major personal errand.
 I signed my loan documents and wired the remaining closing costs fees.
 I felt pumped and ready to begin my new house life.
 Yet, I still have to wait four more days till I get the keys.
 Oh the agony of time and sitting idle.

 Well, actually not so idle.

-Off I went to another meeting.
+Off I went to another get together.
 I put on my good cheer.
 I laughed and smiled and counter my blessings when it was over.
 I treated myself to a Powerball ticket along with a box of Lemonheads.
 Here’s to hopefully winning.
 Anything would suffice.